 The device cannot be used in the event of a power failure.
-In case of a power failure it is also not possible to make emergency calls.
+It is also not possible to transmit emergency calls.

-Do not use the devices in environments with a potential explosion hazard (e.g. paint shops).
+Do not use the devices in environments with a potential explosion hazard (e.g., paint shops).

 The devices are not splashproof.
 For this reason do not install them in a damp environment such as bathrooms or shower rooms.